krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 We introduce the simple but powerful concept of a *presence*.

-This lets us reason about the history and evolution of a set of _signals_ that measure time-varying properties of _elements_ that are present in a defined _boundary_ in a domain using techniques from measure theory, topology and complex analysis.
+This lets us reason about the history and evolution of a set of _signals_ that measure time-varying, path-dependent properties of _elements_ that are present in a defined _boundary_ in a domain using techniques from measure theory, topology and complex analysis.